 Dublin is an awesome city full of culture, history, and friendly locals.
 There’s no shortage of places to visit, or activities to enjoy when planning your Dublin itinerary.
 We’ve come up with a helpful guide so you can make the most of your time in this Irish capital.

-From visiting world-famous museums to having a pint of Guinness at a local pub, or watching Irish dancers perform, visiting Dublin is sure to make for a memorable trip!
+From visiting world-famous museums to having a pint of Guinness at a local pub, or discovering how whiskey is made, visiting Dublin is sure to make for a memorable trip!

-Whether you’re spending two days in Dublin or more, this Dublin itinerary will help you discover some of the best places to visit in the city!
+Whether you’re spending three days in Dublin or more, this Dublin itinerary will help you discover some of the best places to visit in the city!

 |Average Temperature||Chance of Rain||Crowds||Overall Grade|